Residual land valueRLV

-Residual land value is the maximum amount you can pay for the site and still hit your target profit on cost.
-It's the answer to 'what is this site worth to me as a developer?'
+The maximum amount you can pay for the site and still hit your target profit on cost.
+The answer to 'what is this site worth to me as a developer?'

 Formula